Electrics

-Make sure an electrical appliance has a British or European safety mark when you buy it.
+When you buy an electrical appliance, make sure it has a British or European safety mark.
 Beware of fake electrical products.
-Don’t overload!
-If in doubt: ONE PLUG, ONE SOCKET.
-Certain appliances, such as washing machines, should have a single plug to themselves, as they are high powered.
+Don't overload!
+If in doubt, use ONE PLUG, ONE SOCKET.
+Certain appliances, such as washing machines, should have a single plug, as they are high-powered.

-If you need to use extension cables and adapters, do not overload.
-Do not leave appliances running if they are unattended especially if you are out or asleep.
+If you need to use extension cables and adapters, do not overload them.
+Do not leave appliances running if they are unattended, especially if you are out or asleep.

 Check for scorch marks and fraying cables (shown on the image on the right hand side) as this can be very dangerous.
 If you are in any doubt, DO NOT USE!